+Wiener~\cite{Wi} characterised 2-fragments of hypotraceable graphs which have edge-connectivity~2 in terms of hypohamiltonian and almost hypohamiltonian graphs~\cite{Wi17}, complementing a result of Thomassen~\cite{Th74-1}.
+In a similar vein, historically all constructions of hypotraceable graphs (which are structurally notoriously difficult to tackle) relied on hypohamiltonian graphs as ``building blocks''.
+(A graph $G$ is \textit{hypotraceable} if it is non-traceable, but $G - v$ is traceable for every $v \in V(G)$.
+A graph is \textit{traceable} if it contains a hamiltonian path.)
+Wiener~\cite{Wi} established that almost hypohamiltonian graphs can be employed as well, and hereby improved the upper bound for the order of the smallest planar hypotraceable graph.
+Motivated by a classical problem of Gallai~\cite{Ga68}, we also give---similar to Wiener's application in~\cite{Wi}---improvements of two bounds of Jooyandeh, McKay, \"{O}sterg{\aa}rd, Pettersson, and the second author~\cite{JMOPZ}, see Section~\ref{section:long}.

+In order to settle two questions raised by Wiener~\cite{Wi17}, the second author recently studied non-hamiltonian graphs in which every vertex-deleted subgraph is traceable, and their relation with almost hypohamiltonian graphs~\cite{Za17}.
+Steffen~\cite{St98} showed that hypohamiltonian snarks are \emph{bicritical}, i.e.\ the graph itself is not 3-edge-colourable but removing any two vertices gives a 3-edge-colourable graph.
+We shall briefly comment in Section~\ref{subsect:cubic_case} on the fact that the same holds for almost hypohamiltonian snarks.

+We emphasise that in the vast majority of the above applications, it is crucial that the almost hypohamiltonian graph has a \emph{cubic} exceptional vertex.
+We shall therefore pay special attention to this case, and in particular to the case when all vertices of the graph are cubic.

-In Section~\ref{section:almhypoham} we deal with almost hypohamiltonian graphs, extending a series of results (and settling certain open questions) of the second author~\cite{Za15,Za16}.
+This article is structured as follows.
+In Section~\ref{section:almhypoham} we extend a series of results (and settle certain open questions) of the second author~\cite{Za15,Za16}.
 In particular, in Section~\ref{subsect:generation_algo} we present a specialised algorithm for generating all almost hypohamiltonian graphs.
-We also use our implementation of this algorithm to generate complete sets of almost hypohamiltonian graphs for various orders and in Section~\ref{subsect:gen_case} we show that there exists an almost hypohamiltonian graph of order~$n$ iff $n \ge 17$, solving~\cite[Problem~2]{Za15}.
+We also use our implementation of this algorithm to generate complete sets of almost hypohamiltonian graphs for various orders and in Section~\ref{subsect:gen_case} we show that there exists an almost hypohamiltonian graph of order~$n$ if and only if $n \ge 17$, solving~\cite[Problem~2]{Za15}.